if you recently encounter “Cookies Blocked Error on WordPress Admin Dashboard” You must be very frustrating about this stupid issue. Right?

 - Select the theme which is currently activated on your website.

-- Right click on “functions.php file and choose open and edit the file. (this will open the file in notepad editor)
+- Right click on “functions.php file and choose open and edit the file. (this will open the file in notepad editor) or You may consider using the Code Snippets plugin instead of editing theme files directly.

 - Add the following code at the very bottom of your file’s content.